Charles, Duke of Vendôme: Campaign of 1521

-During the campaign season of 1521, François snubbed the connétable de Bourbon by denying him command of the army for Italy, the most prestigious command, granting the honour to the vicomte de Lautrec.
+During the campaign season of 1521, Francis snubbed the connétable de Bourbon by denying him command of the army for Italy, the most prestigious command, granting the honour to the vicomte de Lautrec.
 Bourbon was instead put in charge of the army in Champagne.
-François furthered this snub by installing Vendôme at his side, in a role Jacquart describes as being like that of a supervisor.
+Francis furthered this snub by installing Vendôme at his side, in a role Jacquart describes as being like that of a supervisor.

-The military endeavours of the summer went poorly for François.
+The military endeavours of the summer went poorly for Francis.
 For want of money his plans had either ended in defeat or postponement.
-There was now a risk that Mézières, in Champagne would fall to the Imperial army, and with its fall much of Picardie would be opened to the forces of the Emperor.
+There was now a risk that Mézières, in Champagne would fall to the Imperial army, and with its fall much of Picardy would be opened to the forces of the Emperor.
 Such an eventuality was not tolerable.
 The Imperial army, under the command of the graaf van Nassau subdued Mouzon before turning its attention to the capture of Mézières.

-François, keen to avoid this eventuality, saw to it that 2,000 men were dispatched into Mézières at the end of August, most notable among them being the maréchal de Montmorency, the famed captain the seigneur de Bayard, and the future amiral de France the seigenur d'Annebault.
+Francis, keen to avoid this eventuality, saw to it that 2,000 men were dispatched into Mézières at the end of August, most notable among them being the maréchal de Montmorency, the famed captain the seigneur de Bayard, and the future amiral de France the seigenur d'Annebault.
 The city was put to siege by the Imperial army whose formidable artillery set to work on the walls.
 Though the city initially resisted well, food quickly ran low, and disease spread.
 Thus, the king, operating out of Reims, ordered the cities resupply.
-At this time, François was also assembling a large force in Reims, sending out orders to the gendarmerie of Bourgogne and men of his household to come to the city.
+At this time, Francis was also assembling a large force in Reims, sending out orders to the gendarmerie of Burgundy and men of his household to come to the city.
 Further to this Vendôme was to gather 10,000 infantry and 200 cavalry around Saint-Quentin and Laon, and the duc de Bourbon to join with the king in Reims at the head of roughly another six thousand infantry and 200 cavalry.
 A small force bringing supplies under the command of Vendôme's brother the comte de Saint-Pol arrived on 23 September, dashing the hope of the Imperials to subjugate the city by starvation alone.
 Conditions outside the walls were just as dire as inside, and not long after, on 25 September, the Imperial force was ordered to make a retreat from the city.
-In addition to the poor conditions, Nassau was aware of the imminent arrival of a large royal army under François' command.
+In addition to the poor conditions, Nassau was aware of the imminent arrival of a large royal army under Francis' command.